andrius-kucka/voting-app/README.md

 #### Instructions on how to install voting application:

-I have used same k8s-specifications folder as in [example-voting-app](https://github.com/dockersamples/example-voting-app).
-It can just be pulled from the given link and with given tf files the application get deployed to AWS as well.
+Source is used from given voting application in Home Assigment [example-voting-app](https://github.com/dockersamples/example-voting-app).
+Added Terraform files and edited deployment files for HPA to be enabled.

 ##### Prerequisites

  Install [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli), [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [kubectl](https://kubernetes.io/docs/tasks/tools/) and AWS Account ready.

-1. Clone this repo (or use all terraform files and copy them to parent folder of original voting app that is given in the home assignment).
+1. Clone this repo.

-2. Get or create an IAM User on your AWS Account with following access rights:
+2. Have in place AWS account and get or create an IAM User on your AWS Account with following access rights:
  **AdministratorAccess** and **AmazonEKSClusterPolicy**

 3. From the region that will be used get two different subnet id's.
 Add them in the `values.tfvars` file at the root of this project (replace `subnet-id1` and `subnet-id2`).